Skip to main content

 Brewing began in early 1903.
 In 1911, new offices were erected with Andrew Schramm as president, Philip Kochert - vice president and general manager, and William Bayha - scretary-treasurer.
 Just 11 years after the gala grand opening, the brewery closed its doors as the result of the State's Prohibition law of 1914.

 The brewery was converted into a match company with former Uneeda Brewing Co. officers heading up the new firm.
 By 1928, the plant was vacant.
 It was used by the Wheeling Tile Co. in the mid-1930s.
+In October 1975, the city condemned the former brewery.
+Benny Battistelli, former owner of the Wheeling Tile Co. and then current owner of the property, started demolition which was completed September 23, 1976.

 Photos: Andrew A. Schramm with his wife, Elizabeth.
-Andrew, born in Germany in 1863, was one of the founders, served as treasurer, and later president of Uneeda (top left); Architect's drawing of the Uneeda brewing Co. (right); The Uneeda property in the 1950s (bottom left).
+Andrew, born in Germany in 1863, was one of the founders, served as treasurer, and later president of Uneeda (top left)

 The author, Albert Doughty, Jr., ABA # 7696, welcomes letters from readers who share his interest in West Virginia breweries and breweriana.